emaesen/blog-template-with-article-photo-video-art-posts/README.md

 # Template for a personal blog/photo/article website

+## Project summary

-A mobile-friendly, hackable, minimalistic yet full-featured blog-style single-page-application website template for Gridsome/Vue.js that uses Strapi CMS for content and GraphQL as data layer.
-You may use any database that's supported by Strapi (default SQLite)
+A mobile-friendly, hackable, minimalistic yet full-featured blog-style single-page-application (SPA) website template for `Gridsome` and `Vue.js` that uses `Vuex` for state management, `Strapi CMS` for content and `GraphQL` as data layer.
+To store the content, you may use any database that's supported by Strapi (default `SQLite`)

 No cloud dependencies - the whole site and CMS can be installed and run locally on your PC/laptop.

 In development mode, the website uses hot-reload to automatically refresh sections of the page that have been changed.

-In production mode, each dynamic page is pre-generated to its own static HTML file for optimal access performance and for search engine optimization.
+In production mode, pages are pre-generated to their own static HTML file for optimal access performance and for search engine optimization.

 This project used [strapi-starter-gridsome-portfolio](https://github.com/strapi/strapi-starter-gridsome-portfolio) as its original foundation, expanded upon that, and has a much more complete feature set available out-of-the-box.

 ## Project status

-This project is in the final stages of development.
+This project is released.

-It is complete enough to try out.
+My personal website [epvm.name](https://epvm.name) is generated entirely and solely with this project.
+It provides an overview of available functionality.
+Note that the opening animation will only appear if an SVG file with `id="signature"` has been provided (through the CMS).

 ## Intended audience

 This project is intended for people with an intermediate to advanced knowledge of JavaScript and website development.
-Either to use as a basis to create a personal website for themselves, or to use as a design template to create websites for others.
+It can be used either as a basis to create a personal website for themselves, or to use as a quick-start template to create websites for others.

+As an author, you can manage your blog locally, with full control over the code and your content, and deploy a generated set of static files to your web host of choice.

+## Website template features

+- Modern, mobile-friendly Single Page Application
+- Different post types
+  - Article
+  - Photo
+  - Art
+  - Video
+  - Note
+- Pages
+  - Home
+  - Biography
+  - About
+  - Posts (Articles/Photos/Art/Videos/Notes)
+    - with pagination
+- Posts & Pages allow for
+  - Image Gallery
+  - Rich Text content with customized Markdown formatting
+    - Headers (H1 to H6)
+    - Links
+    - Images
+    - Lists (ordered/unordered/description)
+    - Tables (basic)
+    - bold/italic/underlined/strike-through
+    - Quotes
+    - Code blocks and code snippets
+    - Custom paragraph CSS classes
+      - cursive
+      - emphasize
+      - note
+      - boxed
+      - mono
+    - Custom "liquid tags"
+      - emphasize
+      - labeled note
+      - side note
+      - CSS class
+- Taxonomy: category, series and thread
+- SEO support
+  - Open graph & twitter card meta tagging
+  - Static web pages pre-generation
+- IndieWeb tagging
+- Minimal custom CSS
+  - Light/Dark color mode
+  - Easy to swap color scheme
+    - 1 primary and 2 secondary colors, each with 5 gradations
+  - Easy to swap font selections
+    - 5 fonts: for body, header, emphasize, cursive and mono
+- Minimal custom JS
+  - No external libraries aside from the Gridsome/VueJs framework
+  - Simple custom date formatting
+  - Custom markdown parser with liquid tag support
+  - Custom logging module in development mode
+- Progressive lazy-loading images (220, 275, 370, 550, 840, 1100, 1680, 2200, 2520 and 3300 pixels) with default plain placeholder image
+- Custom SVG icons
+  - most animated
+- HTML/JS/CSS minification
+- user preferences are stored in Local and Session Storage

-## Features
+## Code organization

 This project has two components: